briandrum/codes.forchagrin.com/_chapters/chapter-901-street-openings-and-excavations.md

 ## Cross references

 * Establishment and care of streets - see Ohio R.C.
 715.19, 717.01, 723.01
-* Openings by the Municipality - see Ohio R. C. 723.02
+* Openings by the Municipality - see Ohio R.C.
+723.02
-* Excavation liability - see Ohio R. C. 723.49
+* Excavation liability - see Ohio R.C.
+723.49
 * Street obstructions and special uses - see TRAF.
 Ch.
 311
 * Driving on street while closed for repair - see TRAF.
 331.26
 * Abandoned excavations - see GEN. OFF.
 521.03